Cultivate resources and relationships to meet your goals

-Corporate partnerships & collaborations
+Industry-sponsored research & collaborations

-These partnerships can help you develop your ideas and early-stage technologies toward future licensing, while adding value to the funded technology and enriching your work with new perspectives.
+These relationships can help you develop your ideas and early-stage technologies toward future licensing, while adding value to the funded technology and enriching your work with new perspectives.
 Most importantly, you retain control of your projects.

 OTD’s well-crafted corporate partnerships have enabled researchers in my lab to follow their curiosity, connect with new collaborators, and pursue more ambitious studies than we could have done alone.

 Prof. Daniel Kahne

 FAS Department of Chemistry and Chemical Biology

 Working with OTD

 With our knowledge of the market, business contacts, and ability to cultivate and sustain productive relationships with industry, we can help you to form strong collaborations even when commercialization is far in the future.

 We provide you with ongoing professional support throughout the process of developing proposals and identifying and engaging the appropriate corporate partner.
 Above all, our thoughtful agreements protect academic freedom and values.